sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 In **/app/services/dataService.ts**, three generic methods simplify the invoking of REST APIs.

-* **getObject<T>**: sends a http GET request to the target endpoint, and deserializes the JSON response string to T, and return the result object.
+* **getObject<T>**: sends an HTTP GET request to the target endpoint, and deserializes the JSON response string to T, and return the result object.
-* **getPagedCollection<T>**:  sends a http GET request to the target endpoint, and deserializes the JSON response string to PagedCollection<T>, and return the result object.
+* **getPagedCollection<T>**:  sends an HTTP GET request to the target endpoint, and deserializes the JSON response string to PagedCollection<T>, and return the result object.
-* **getArray<T>**: sends a http GET request to the target endpoint, and deserializes the JSON response string to array, and return the array.
+* **getArray<T>**: sends an HTTP GET request to the target endpoint, and deserializes the JSON response string to an array, and return the array.

-For http GET request sent by the 3 methods above, an access token is included in the bearer authentication header.
+For HTTP GET request sent by the 3 methods above, an access token is included in the bearer authentication header.

 ### Authentication Flows